agoloborodko/reposnap/README.md

 ## Overview

-The Project Content Collector is a Python script designed to generate a Markdown file that documents the structure and contents of a project directory.
+The Project Content Collector is a Python script designed to generate a Markdown file that documents the structure and contents of a git project.
 This tool is particularly useful for creating a quick overview of a project's file hierarchy, including optional syntax-highlighted code snippets.

 ## Features